7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 It’s also really good at stimulating digestive juices, which is good for the body in many ways.

-Want a creative way to add horseradish (and beets, which also are a great treasure to add to your health bank account) to your menu?
+Want a creative way to add horseradish (and beets, which are also a great treasure to add to your health bank account) to your menu?
 Try out this recipe:

 Beet and Horseradish Salad